 The small town of Dingwall is a classic Highland landscape.
 It boasts a castle that was once the largest north of Stirling.
 Major-General Sir Hector Macdonald, known as ‘Fighting Mac’, is honoured here with a castle-like 100 ft tall tower, complete with cannons at its feet.

 Fighting Mac was not only a Highland legend.
-He turned down the offer of a Victoria Cross and saving Field Marshall Lord Kitchener in battle, but also recognised by many historians as homosexual.
+He turned down the offer of a Victoria Cross and saved Field Marshall Lord Kitchener in battle, but also recognised by many historians as homosexual.

 While training soldiers in Sri Lanka, MacDonald was said to be caught times in intimate acts with men.
 As Governor Ridgeway said, “Some, indeed most, of his [partners] … are the sons of the best-known men in the Colony, English and native”.
 Up to 70 witnesses came forward alleging to have witnessed this behaviour.
 It should be noted that in British Occupied Sri Lanka (Ceylon), homosexuality was not illegal at this time, so the army sent him for court martial.